mobius29er/youtubeExtractor/README.md

 - Feature importance analysis confirmed that **sentiment_score** is the dominant variable, followed by textual embeddings from the description and captions.
 This indicates that emotional tone and linguistic clarity drive sustained watch behavior, much like how YouTube’s engagement-weighted ranking system prioritizes emotionally compelling and clear communication.

 #### Views
-- Predicting normalized success (views per subscriber) achieved consistent results, with both Gradient Boosting and Random Forest models reaching **R² values around 0.83 to 0.85**.
+- Predicting normalized success (views per subscriber) achieved consistent results, with both Gradient Boosting and Random Forest models reaching **R² values of 0.7061**.
 - This model focused on engagement-driven metrics rather than raw exposure, identifying how viewer loyalty, content tone, and thumbnail quality predict proportional success.

 ---